fnl/gnamed/README.rst

     gnamed --list

-**Important:** The order in which repositories are loaded *does* matter, particularly for setting Gene and Protein metadata (chromosome, location, length, mass).
+**Important:** The order in which repositories are loaded *does* matter, particularly for setting gene and protein metadata (chromosome, location, length, mass).
 The last repository loaded will always overwrite this metadata.
 So it is advisable to first load the generic repositories (Entrez, UniProt) and only then load the specific ones (HGNC, MGD, RGD, etc.) to set the "true"